 The antitype goes back to “water.”
 “Water” is the antecedent here (gender).
 The water represents judgment and symbolizes baptism in the death of Christ.
-As the flood wiped out the old world so baptism represents a break with our past life.
+As the flood wiped out the old world, so baptism represents a break from our past life.

 The waters of the flood save but save only as a counterpart, not actually.
 Old Testament sacrifices were counterparts of the reality of Christ’s death on the cross.
 Those sacrifices did not save them but only in type.
 Waters of the flood only saved the inmates of the ark only in type.

 The ark suffered the judgment of the storm of the flood.
-The ark was baptized by the flood.
+The flood baptized the ark.
 Believers were sheltered in the refuge of the ark.
-In it they came out of the flood to a new earth.
-By analogy, today God saves us by the death of Christ from our sin.
+In it, they came out of the flood to a new earth.
+By analogy, today, God saves us by the death of Christ from our sin.
 At Calvary, Christ was baptized into the wrath of God.
 In that baptism, believers are saved.
 God saves us by the death and resurrection of Christ.

 (not the removal of the filth of the flesh, but the answer of a good conscience toward God),

 This is not referring to the washing away of our sin.
 Baptismal regeneration states that you become a Christian by water baptism.
 The waters of baptism cannot put away sins.
 Peter makes it clear that he is not dealing with H-2/0.
 Therefore, this is not dealing with the external rite of baptism.
 Water baptism does not save for it is simply a counterpart or picture of salvation.
 To prove this, the Holy Spirit adds this parenthesis.

 “Answer” is literally a pledge, the pledge of a good conscience toward God.
 This word is a business term.
-In business contracts there are commitments that make the commitment binding.
+In business contracts, some commitments make the commitment binding.
 God says to Christians, “Do you accept the terms of salvation?”
 Our position of death in Christ gives us a good conscience toward God.